HazyResearch/deepdive/doc/using-greenplum.md

   the shell opens (or remember to run it).

-### Setting the Greenplum Recommended OS Parameters
+### Setting the Greenplum recommended OS parameters

 Set the following parameters in the `/etc/sysctl.conf` file and reboot: